 My dearest Prudence,

 I hope this letter finds you well.
 The 21st century is beyond perplexing.
 Everyone has straight white teeth and no one wears hats.
 The streets are awash with harlots.
-Some of their frocks are so short that one can see their bare knee.
+Some of their frocks are so short that one can see their bare knees.
 Others walk around wearing pantaloons and cut their hair like a man's.
 It's a troubling world, dearest Prudence.

 I've tried to figure out what makes these women so.
 Witchcraft, you say?
 You are so right, dearest Prudence!
 For every morning at 11 o'clock the women of the 21st century sit under a spell of a coven of evil, hideous witches.